Dr Nicholas Dawnay

 Telephone: 0151 231 2485

 My career to date has focussed on the development and characterisation of novel biotechnology, innovative assays and products for use in the field of forensic science.
-My research is multidisciplinary and covers areas from human identity testing, genetics and food authentication.
+My research is multidisciplinary and covers most areas of forensic DNA testing including human and non-human identity testing, wildlife forensics and food authentication.
 Many of the techniques and methods I have developed are currently used by government and industry scientists at a National and International level.
-I am currently employed at LJMU, where I teach molecular forensics at the undergraduate and postgraduate level.
+I am currently employed at LJMU, where I split my time between research and teaching.

 Degrees